ZhengLyu-Data/Lvzheng-Wuhan-Realworld/03_data_salary_insight_pipeline/README.md

 Before running this project, ensure the following are installed or available:

 - Python 3.x (or Google Colab)
-- Required libraries:
 - `pandas`
+- Tableau Public (for dashboard creation)
-  - `numpy`
+- Power BI Desktop

 ## How to Run This Project

 - Upload the original dataset `data_science_salaries_raw.csv`
 - Run the data cleaning script to generate `data_science_salaries_cleaned.csv`
 - Run the analysis pipeline: bash python run_pipeline.py
-- You will see the following results:

-Salary by experience

-Top-paying job titles

-High-paying company locations

-Download cleaned dataset for reuse or dashboarding
+- Load the cleaned CSV into Tableau and Power BI to build dashboards

 ## 🎓 Lessons Learned